Skip to main content

 get_issue_details

-Retrieve detailed Sentry issue information including metadata, tags, and events using either issue URL or organization/issue ID parameters.
+Retrieve detailed Sentry issue details including metadata, tags, and an optional event.
+Accepts an issue URL or an organization slug with issue ID.

 Instructions